 The Hotel Kong Carl is one of Norway’s oldest hotels.
 The main building was rebuilt in the so-called “sorenskriverstil” style around 1690.
 In 1720, the Danish merchant Ole Simensen Calundan bought the building as a house for himself and his family and from 1721 onwards ran a hostel in the premises.

-In 1741 Paul C. Bøckman buys the building for 500 riksdaler, but being in a pinch he had to sell the place to the shipbuilder Engvold Pedersen for 201 riksdaler at an auction in 1771.
-Pedersen’s widow kept “lodging for travelers and hosting” in the building and was granted permission to run such business in 1780.
+In 1741 Paul C. Bøckman bought the building for 500 riksdaler, but being in a pinch he had to sell the place to the shipbuilder Engvold Pedersen for 201 riksdaler at an auction in 1771.
+Pedersen’s widow kept “lodging for travelers and hosting” in the building and was granted permission to run such a business in 1780.

 In 1813, the house was sold to the skipper and shipowner Anders Christiansen Goen for 333 1/3 of the new Riksdaler, with an obligation for the buyer to build a house for the widow and provide her with various agricultural products and other things for the rest of her life.

 From 1887 Carl and Julie Wendt took charge of the Hotel Kong Carl, which was at that time valued at NOK 15,000.
 In 1884, the hotel got its own banquet hall and reception area, which also became the city’s first cinema.